-In 1996 Richard LeRoy was a Bank Director and head of one of the most established premium wine clubs in Paris.
-One day, through a visit to Anjou with his son, he fell upon some wines that thrilled him from Coteaux du Layon. he was in love.
+In 1996 Richard Leroy was a Bank Director and head of one of the most established premium wine clubs in Paris.
+One day, through a visit to Anjou with his son, he fell upon some wines that thrilled him from Coteaux du Layon.
+He was in love.
 He made friends with Joel Menard, a local winemaker who was in the process of converting his vineyard to organic who convinced Richard to buy two small and cheap parcels of land from the area.
-At first Richard would travel down from Paris at weekends and holidays to tend for his vines but eventually gave up the city life and resettled in his new home.
-The vines cover 2.7 ha and fall in Le Clos des Rouiiers (20 year old vines) and Les Noels le Monbenault (40 year old vines).
+At first Richard would travel down from Paris at weekends and holidays to tend for his vines, but he eventually gave up the city life and resettled in his new home.
+The vines cover 2.7 ha and fall in Les Rouliers (20 year old vines) and Les Noëls des Monbenault (40 year old vines).
 The vines are South facing at the top of the slope where the Layon River runs deep.
 The subsoil consists of volcanic deposits which adds an additional fruitiness and freshness in contrast to slate, making it a truly great terroir in Anjou.
-The intention was never to make dry expressions of Chenin Blanc, however after some experimentation with picking the grapes earlier and some encouragement from the great Mark Angèli it became clear that this was the right direction for the new vigneron to travel.
+The intention was never to make dry expressions of Chenin Blanc, but after some experimentation with picking the grapes earlier - and some encouragement from the great Mark Angèli - it became clear that this was the right direction for the new vigneron to travel.
 In 2009 Richard made a small experimental cuvée without added SO2.
-The following year he increased the amount of wines made without added SO2 and since 2011 he has abandonned the practice altogether.
+The following year he increased the amount of wines made without added SO2 and since 2011 he has abandoned the practice altogether.
 Interestingly, Richard still has a cellar full of his old favourite classic wines but he has no interest in drinking them!
 Richard is one of the nicest and most humble guys in the Loire and also a wicked blind taster.